-YOU CAN GET THERE FROM HERE, and the Center for International Education (CIE) can help.
+YOU CAN GET THERE FROM HERE! and the Center for International Education (CIE) can help.
 Students who are interested in an educational experience abroad may select UMW faculty-led programs, attend one of the many UMW Approved Study Abroad Programs offered by overseas universities and education abroad providers, choose to conduct research, or volunteer abroad.
 Students may earn academic credits toward graduation requirements by studying abroad for an academic year, a semester, over the summer, or during spring and winter breaks.
-Any approved education abroad experience can be used to fulfill the General Education requirements for Experiential Learning or Global Inquiry.
+Any approved education abroad experience can be used to fulfill the General Education requirements for Diverse and Global Perspectives and Beyond the Classroom.
 Visit the CIE website for information on education-abroad opportunities or contact CIE to set up an individual advising session.